maier/nad/README.md

 ## Manual Install

-For convenience and flexibility, pre-built nad packages are available for selected platforms from [updates.circonus.net](http://updates.circonus.net/node-agent/packages/).
+For convenience and flexibility, pre-built packages are available for selected platforms from [updates.circonus.net](http://updates.circonus.net/node-agent/packages/).
 These are self-contained *omnibus* packages built for the target OS.
 Packages contain the correct version of NodeJS, binaries for certain nad plugins, and applicable service configuration.
-These packages will install nad in `/opt/circonus` and configure and start nad as a service.
+These packages will install nad in `/opt/circonus` and configure and start NAD as a service.

 At the time of this writing, these are: